noobshow/terms/tos/au.md

     (ii)  you collected or refinanced an existing debt including, without limitation, the collection of a dishonoured cheque or payment for previous card charges; or
     (iii) you provide a Cardholder with cash;
     (p) it occurs during a period in which your rights under this Agreement were suspended under or after this Agreement was terminated;
-    (q) you cannot give a Transaction Receipt as required under these terms of service; or (r) for any other reason, the Cardholder is entitled under the Card Scheme Rules to a chargeback of the transaction.
+    (q) you cannot give a Transaction Receipt as required under this services agreement; or (r) for any other reason, the Cardholder is entitled under the Card Scheme Rules to a chargeback of the transaction.

     A transaction for a sale or refund is not acceptable if: